rmiessle/timeline-demo/plan.md

 #### Questions to Answer
 * What is the goal/theme of the timeline?
 * What kinds of data/events are portrayed?
 * Is this an effective use of a timeline?
-Do you understand the progression of events, see how each event fits into the larger narrative, does the timeline tell a story?
+Do you understand the progression of events, see how each event fits into the larger narrative, and does the timeline tell a story?

 *Allow the participants 5-7 minutes to review, wander around and interact as needed.
-Review the responses with the workshop participants, and allow them to navigate through the timeline themselves if technology/time allows)*
+Ask each group to report out their responses with the workshop participants, and allow them to navigate through the timeline themselves if technology/time allows, or do it from the main PC yourself)*

 **Question for all, post-review: What common elements did we all see in the timelines?**
+* Presentation/aesthetics
+* Narrative/story
+* Usability

 ## Part 2: Elements of a TimelineJS Timeline
 [TimelineJS](http://timeline.knightlab.com/) is an open source digital tool that was created by the [Knight Lab](https://knightlab.northwestern.edu/), part of Northwestern University, as a way to provide journalists a quick and easy way to build an interactive timeline that could be included with online news stories.
 It requires no programming or coding knowledge, although if you know [HTML](https://www.w3schools.com/html/) and [CSS](https://www.w3schools.com/html/html_css.asp) you can use them to add additional features to your timeline, such as links and different styles.